Ramsey expansions of metrically homogeneous graphs: Acknowledgements

 \section{Acknowledgements}

-The third author would like to thank to Gregory Cherlin for discussions concerning finite set of obstacles of metrically homogeneous graphs.
+All authors would like to thank Gregory Cherlin for the catalogue, for engaging discussions concerning finite set of obstacles of metrically homogeneous graphs, and for many helpful comments regarding the paper, history of the area as well as future of the area.

 A significant part of the research was done when the authors were participating in the Ramsey DocCourse programme, in Prague 2016--2017.
 We are grateful to Lionel Nguyen Van Th{\'e} for the encouragement to include this problem for the afternoon problem-solving sessions of the DocCourse.
-We would also like to thank David M. Evans for giving us an argument for non-amenability of the tree-like case.
+We would also like to thank David M. Evans and Andy Zucker for discussions regarding non-amenability of the tree-like case.
 The seventh author would like to thank Jacob Rus for his Python style guidance.
+We would also like to thank Colin Jahel for pointing out an omission in a statement of our results.

-Shortly before the work on writing this paper was finished we were informed that similar results on finite set of obstacles, Ramsey property and ample generics were also obtained by Rebecca Coulson and Gregory Cherlin and will appear in~\cite{Coulson}.
-The Ramsey expansion of space $\mathcal A^3_{1,3,8,9}$ was also independently obtained by Miodrag Soki\'c~\cite{Sokic2017}. \ifmoretables
+Shortly before this paper was submitted we were informed that similar results on finite set of obstacles, Ramsey property and ample generics were also obtained by Rebecca Coulson and Gregory Cherlin which later appeared in~\cite{Coulson}.
+The Ramsey expansion of space $\mathcal A^3_{1,3,8,9}$ was also independently obtained by Miodrag Soki\'c~\cite{Sokic2017}.